biruboto/gktaplister/README.md

    ██║   ██╔══██║██╔═══╝ ██║     ██║╚════██║   ██║   ██╔══╝  ██╔══██╗     ███
    ██║   ██║  ██║██║     ███████╗██║███████║   ██║   ███████╗██║  ██║  █▄█████▄█
    ╚═╝   ╚═╝  ╚═╝╚═╝     ╚══════╝╚═╝╚══════╝   ╚═╝   ╚══════╝╚═╝  ╚═╝  █▀  █  ▀█
- ▪ Created by Bill Eckerson, with help from ChatGPT, 2025.
+ ▪ Proudly vibe-coded by Bill Eckerson with ChatGPT, 2025.
- ▪ I am not a web developer or programmer.
-This code is probably garbage, but it works.😁

 ░░░░░░░░░░░░▒▒▒▒▒▒▒▒▒▒▒▒▒▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▒▒▒▒▒▒▒▒▒▒▒▒▒▒░░░░░░░░░░░░
 ```